splunk/public-o11y-docs/logs/metricization.rst

 Prerequisites
 ================================================================================
-To create log metricization rules, you must have an administrator or power user role.
+To create log metricization rules, you must have an administrator or power user role in Splunk Observability Cloud.

 Create log metricization rules